Chanchal-Gupta/Aerofit_CaseStudy/README.md

 The KP481 is for mid-level runners that sell for $1,750.
 The KP781 treadmill is having advanced features that sell for $2,500.

-The GOAL:
-The market research team at AeroFit wants to identify the characteristics of the target audience for each type of treadmill offered by the company, to provide a better recommendation of the treadmills to the new customers.
-The team decides to investigate whether there are differences across the product with respect to customer characteristics.1.
-1. A descriptive analytics was performed to create a customer profile for each AeroFit treadmill product by developing appropriate tables and charts.
-2. For each AeroFit treadmill product, a two-way contingency tables was constructed and all conditional and marginal probabilities was computed along with their insights/impact on the business